bjagg/lif-core/docs/LIF_Component_Design_Document-LIF_Query_Planner.md

 The **Query Planner** supports the following write query scenarios:

-1. Save specific learner data by learner ID
+1. (Possible Future Roadmap Item) Save specific learner data by learner ID
 <br /><br />The **Query Planner** supports saving specific learner data to underlying data storage.
 The **Identity Mapper** and **MDR** should have information about the data source system and necessary **Adapter** for writing this data appropriately to the user's LIF system.
 The **Query Planner** retrieves this information for building the appropriate pipeline DAG.
 <br /><br />Based on the source metadata, the **Query Planner** spins up the **Orchestrator** data pipelines with the DAG to write the data to a target data source system.
 It receives the *LIF query result* representing the data saved from the **Orchestrator** once the pipelines complete successfully.
 The **Query Planner** then saves this query result to **LIF Cache** for future retrieval.